 Sequins and pom-poms at the ready.
 The Platinum Jubilee Pageant will feature some 5000 people from the UK and Commonwealth, bringing a big burst of colour and sound to the streets of London.

 You can also rub shoulders with local punters as pub opening will be extended until 1am.

 There’s a host of other events taking place across Britain in 2022 too.
 The Palace of Holyroodhouse will display a look back at Her Majesty’s previous Jubilees, including the outfits, the gems and the jewels worn on each of the Silver, Golden and Diamond celebrations.

 Windsor Castle is hosting its own display, including the original Coronation Dress and Robe of Estate worn by The Queen on her accession.
 It took 12 embroideresses, using 18 different types of gold thread, more than 3,500 hours to complete just the needlework alone.

-And in July visitors will be able to explore the State Rooms at Buckingham Palace to see portraits, and diamond tiaras, among other royal items.
+And in July you will be able to explore the State Rooms at Buckingham Palace to see portraits, and diamond tiaras, among other royal items.
 For something very regal, visitors can enjoy a privately guided tour around the private gardens of the palace, or take a horse drawn carriage around Windsor Great Park under the gaze of the castle, with Windsor Carriages.
-And if it’s a quick toast to the queen, then visitors could raise a specially created Jubilee golf-leaf-topped champagne cocktail at The Goring, just minutes from Buckingham Palace.
+And if it’s a quick toast to the queen, then you could raise a specially created Jubilee golf-leaf-topped champagne cocktail at The Goring, just minutes from Buckingham Palace.